 This is my take on the whole matter of the Sole E25 vs E35 elliptical trainer.

-If you’re shopping for a piece of home fitness equipment, you can’t go wrong with an elliptical trainer and some of the best elliptical machines on the market are available from Sole Fitness.
+If you’re shopping for a piece of home fitness equipment, you can’t go wrong with an elliptical trainer and some of the most popular elliptical machines on the market are available from Sole Fitness.

 The E35 is more expensive but it is also a model that comes with additional features that are lacking in E25.

-In addition to having a more heavy duty flywheel, the E35 is a bit larger than the25.
-Both machines are 27 inches wide but the E25 is just 71 inches long and that E35 is 82 inches long.
+In addition to having a more heavy duty flywheel, the E35 is a bit larger than the E25.
+The E25 machine is 24 inches wide, and the E35 machine is 31 inches wide.
+The E25 is just 70 inches long and that E35 is 82 inches long.
 The E35 also has a higher maximum user capacity.
-The maximum capacity for the E25 is 325 pounds while the maximum user capacity for the E35 is 375 pounds.
+The maximum capacity for the E25 is 350 pounds while the maximum user capacity for the E35 is 375 pounds.

 Both models have handles that allow you to work your upper body while using the machine as well as stationary handrails that you can hold onto if you only want to work your lower body.